 Danielle:So then you can extract just the CBD from the hemp, is what we do here?

 Chris Roth:Yes, exactly.
 There's different extraction methods.
-We use a CO2 extraction method, all natural, no chemicals, to extract the CBD oil from the hemp plant.
+We use an ethanol extraction method, all natural, no chemicals, to extract the CBD oil from the hemp plant.

 Danielle:And where is that done?

 Chris Roth:Our two grow facilities are in Oregon and Kentucky, depending on the batch.
 After the grow facilities, it's sent to a manufacturing facility in Florida, where it's extracted, turned into a finished product.
 Then sent to a third party lab, which is important to ensure the potency and the quality of the product.
 When it's approved by the lab, it's then sent to us and we distribute to our ...

 Danielle:Does it get packaged in the lab, or ...